 Below - Groups of male flowers appear in the lower branches.

 Below: 1st photo - Twigs and small branches have scaly gray bark also, except for new growth which is reddish.
 2nd photo - Areas of needle growth are orange to reddish brown.
 Each needle pair has a light colored sheath at the base.

 Below: 1st photo - New cones are green, these turn gray (2nd photo) in late season and when they mature (3rd photo) the 2nd year the scales begin to open.

 Jack Pine is not indigenous to the Garden or to Hennepin County.
 Eloise Butler planted the tree in 1910, 1911 and 1914.
 Eloise imported her first ones in 1910 from Kelsey's in Mass. but in the later years the Park Board Nursery was growing them and she sourced them there.
-By the time of Martha Crone's 1951 Garden census the tree was no longer listed but there is a large specimen southeast of the front gate.
-Former Gardener Cary George placed that tree on the Minneapolis Heritage Tree List.
+By the time of Martha Crone's 1951 Garden census the tree was no longer listed.
 Jack Pine is a conifer of the northern forests, found in most parts of Canada, but in the U.S. only in the northern states bordering Canada from North Dakota eastward, some other states near the Great Lakes and the New England area.
 It is the dominant tree in southern boreal forests.
 In Minnesota it is found generally north and east of a diagonal line drawn from Washington County Northwestward to Otter Tail and Polk.
 It is also known in several SE Counties.